Dazh0855/LocalEventTracker/README.md

 ### Installing

-download our repo
+Git clone the repo
-open the app file from within Android studio
+Run app file from with Android Studio

 ## Running the tests

-Use expresso
+Use Expresso

-## Deployment

-This app is only available through anroid studio and is not yet in the google play store.

 ## Authors